Advertising the Environmental Management Charge

-It is a criminal offence under the Great Barrier Reef Marine Park Act 1975 (the Act) to make a false or misleading representation of the EMC.
+It is a criminal offence under the Great Barrier Reef Marine Park Act 1975 to make a false or misleading representation of the EMC.

 You should refer to the Trade Practices Amendment (Clarity in Pricing) Act 2008 for other requirements of price advertising.

-To make it easier to explain the EMC to your passengers, its role in management, and how much each visitor pays, a full colour poster is available at Onboard – The Tourism Operator’s Handbook for the Great Barrier Reef.
+To make it easier to explain the EMC to your passengers, its role in management, and how much each visitor pays, a full colour poster is available for operators to use.

 How is logbook information used?

-- Information from logbooks is used to determine your liability to pay the EMC.
+- Logbook information is used to determine your liability to pay the EMC.

-- EMC visitation data is also used by GBRMPA and QPWS to assist in the management of the Marine Park.
+- EMC visitation data is also used by GBRMPA and QPWS to assist in managing the Marine Park.